-Education is at the heart of everything we do at the Barnes Foundation.
+Education is at the heart of everything we do at the Barnes.

-At the Barnes Foundation, we are a mission-driven team working to offer art education, interpretation, and enjoyment to many audiences.
+At the Barnes, we are a mission-driven team working to offer art education, interpretation, and enjoyment to many audiences.
 Our diverse and passionate staff, volunteers, and interns collaborate with colleagues, visitors, and community partners who are united by a love of learning, discourse, and the arts.

 The Barnes offers full-time, part-time, and seasonal positions in an inclusive and creative environment.
 Along with competitive pay, we offer comprehensive benefits, including health, dental, vision, life, and disability insurance; retirement plans with a generous employer match and immediate vesting; and flexible spending plans that can lower the cost of child care, public transit, and parking.
 Staff enjoy discounts on dining and shopping at the Barnes and may enroll in adult education courses at no cost.

 The Barnes is a Drug-Free Workplace and Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, disability, age, sexual orientation, gender identity, national origin, veteran status, or genetic information.
 The Barnes is committed to providing access, equal opportunity, and reasonable accommodation for individuals with disabilities in employment, services, programs, and activities.
 To request reasonable accommodation, contact our HR department.

 The Barnes is committed to being a safe, equitable, and inclusive workplace.
 Candidates for open positions can contact our HR department to review policies that keep our staff safe and our workplace positive and productive, including our anti-harassment, anti-discrimination, and anti-retaliation policies and our anonymous reporting system, EthicsPoint.